oda-hub/hugo-odahub/content/docs/guide-development.md

 ![image](tmp12.png)

 Note that you may add multiple topics in this field.
 In the example of Fermi/LAT shown above, there is an additional topic "MM Gamma-rays" that helps [MMODA](https://www.astro.unige.ch/mmoda) users to classify workflows by the messenger and waveband types.
+Any topic which starts with "MM " (note the space) will be shown as a messenger label in MMODA, excluding the "MM " prefix.
 The additional topic will appear in the name of the tab of your workflow on [MMODA](https://www.astro.unige.ch/mmoda) frontend.
 The topics associated to your project are visible right below the project name on the Gitlab pages:

 ![image](tmp13.png)